Mobile-VideoGPT: Fast and Accurate Model for Mobile Video Understanding: Supplementary Material

 \subsection{Additional qualitative results}

-We show in Figure~\ref{fig:qualitative_results_2} a representative example in which our Mobile‐VideoGPT 0.5B model responds to both detailed and concise queries regarding a short video clip.
-When asked to describe the scene, the model accurately explains that the woman is brushing and caring for the horse, highlighting key actions and the setting.
-It then handles a more focused query—what the woman is wearing—by providing a concise and correct answer, showcasing its ability to handle multi‐turn conversations of varying complexity.
-Notably, the model maintains low latency (1.8 seconds) for the detailed description and 0.3 seconds for the concise follow‐up) and a high token throughput, making it practical for real‐time video understanding tasks.
+We show in Fig~\ref{fig:suppl_material} additional representative example in which our \ours 0.5B model responds to both detailed and concise queries regarding a 3-minute video clip.
+When asked to describe the scene, the model accurately identifies a young boy playing the violin accompanied by an adult pianist, correctly noting details such as the boy's attire, their synchronized performance, and the warm setting.
+It then handles more focused follow-up queries---what the boy is wearing and why the adult is playing along---providing concise and correct answers, showcasing its ability to handle multi-turn conversations of varying complexity.
+Notably, the model maintains consistently low latency (0.2--0.3 seconds per response) and high token throughput (35--45 tokens per second), making it practical for real-time video understanding tasks on resource-constrained devices.